 An Overview of Magnetron Sputtering

-Magnetron sputtering, a physical vapor deposition (PVD) process, is the main thin film deposition method for manufacturing semiconductor, disk drive, CD and optical devices.
-Magnetron sputtering has evolved since the 1970s, which has the advantages of high speed, low temperature and low damage.
+Magnetron sputtering, a physical vapor deposition (PVD) process, is a main thin film deposition method for manufacturing semiconductors, disk drives, CDs, and optical devices.
+Magnetron sputtering has the advantages of high speed, low temperature, and low damage.
+In this article, let’s take a look at the definition, working principle, and applications of the magnetron sputtering coating method.

 The first magnetron sputtering source with a patent filed is a planar magnetron sputtering source invented by John S. Chapin in 1974.
 At that time, although conventional diode sputtering can deposit extremely thin films down to the atomic scale, its sputtering speed is slow and it only works for small-area coating.
 Besides, the bombardment of the substrate can also create overheating or damage to the object to be coated.